-8.3 Assignment of IP
+8.2 Assignment of IP

-8.3.1 Each Party shall cause all Persons who perform activities for such Party under this Agreement to be under an obligation to assign their rights in any Intellectual Property resulting therefrom to such Party, except where Applicable Law requires otherwise and except in the case of governmental, not-for-profit and public institutions which have standard policies against such an assignment (in which case a suitable licence, or right to obtain such a licence, shall be obtained).

-8.3.2 Novartis shall promptly disclose to BicycleTx in writing any Collaboration IP made by Persons (other than BicycleTx) who perform activities for Novartis under this Agreement. [], other than [].
-Novartis will execute [] and other necessary documents consistent with [] promptly upon request.
+- 8.2.1 Each Party shall cause all Persons who perform activities for such Party under this Agreement to be under an obligation to assign such rights in any information and Intellectual Property or grant such licences under any information and Intellectual Property resulting from such activities to such Party as required for such Party to comply with the provisions on ownership of Intellectual Property or to comply with the licence grants under this Agreement, except where Applicable Law requires otherwise and except in the case of governmental, not-for-profit and public institutions which have standard policies against such an assignment (in which case a suitable licence, or right to obtain such a licence, shall be obtained). - 8.2.2 Bayer shall promptly disclose to BicycleTx in writing any BicycleTx Specific Collaboration IP made by Bayer or by Persons (other than BicycleTx) who perform activities for Bayer under this Agreement and BicycleTx shall promptly disclose to Bayer in writing any Bayer Specific Collaboration IP made by BicycleTx or by Persons (other than Bayer) who perform activities for BicycleTx under this Agreement.
+Bayer hereby assigns or shall cause to be assigned (and to the extent such assignment can only be made in the future, hereby agrees to assign) to BicycleTx hereby assigns or shall cause to be assigned in the extent such assignment can only be made in the future, hereby agrees to assign) to Bayer all of its right, title and interest in and to the extent such assignment can only be made in the future, hereby agrees to assign) to Bayer all of its right, title and interest in and to any and all Bayer Specific Collaboration IP.
+The Parties will execute and record assignments and other necessary documents consistent with such ownership promptly upon request.

-8.4 Patent Filing, Prosecution and Maintenance
+8.3 Patent Prosecution and Maintenance

-8.4.1 BicycleTx Responsibility
+8.3.1 BicycleTx Responsibility

-BicycleTx shall have the right, but not the obligation, at its sole expense, to prosecute and maintain worldwide the [].
+Subject to Clause 8.3.4(b), BicycleTx shall have the right, but not the obligation, [], to file, prosecute and maintain worldwide any [].
+With respect to any BicycleTx BicyclePatents, BicycleTx: